ttvd/houdini-sop-color-lut/README.md

 ## Usage

 * Place Color LUT SOP in your SOP network.
+* If enabled, default 256 color palette will be used ([MagicaVoxel](https://voxel.codeplex.com/) palette).
-* Specify file path to a supported LUT file (please see the list of supported formats).
+* Optionally, specify file path to a supported LUT file (please see the list of supported formats).
 * Specify class of attribute (point, vertex, primitive or detail).
 * Specify LUT input attribute name.
 These values will be used to index into LUT.
 This can be either an integer or a float attribute.
 * Specify to optionally remove the input LUT attribute.